smasty/CLImate.php/readme.md

 ### Input/Output

-Reading from standard input, as well as writing to standard output and error.
+- Reading from standard input, as well as writing to standard output and error.
-Methods for prompting for questions, choosing from choices `[y/n/?]` and menus.
+- Methods for prompting for questions, choosing from choices `[y/n/?]` and menus.
-Support for rendering tables (with sorting, custom row formats, etc).
+- Support for rendering tables (with sorting, custom row formats, etc).
+- Colorized output support

 ### Argument handling (draft)